trentmaas2001/TeamFraggleRock/Assignments/Task_List.md

 10.)
 Develop web app backend that saves all user input from the web app and makes the appropriate queries in the MongoDB Database.

+11.)
+Design user interface for allowing the user to make foreign keys inside of documents

+12.)
+Design User Interface for allowing the user to make lists within database

+13.)
+Debug Add button (Modal Diologue does not appear when button is pressed)

+14.)
+Develop Functionalty for user to change an input box from a normal input to one that uses ckEditor

+15.)
+Design Functionality enabling users to input complex JSON structures (ex. key : {key1: value1, key2: value2})